 Hungary – Two tails are better than one

-In the country of kings and ancient history, the Hungarian Double-tailed Dog party competes for votes.
+In the country of kings and where to how much levitra ancient history, the Hungarian Double-tailed Dog party competes for votes.
 They offer radical changes to their followers: eternal life, world peace, a one-day working week, two sunsets a day (with changing colours), weaker gravity, free beer and lower taxes.
 To make life in Hungary more fun, they also propose to build a mountain on the currently empty Great Hungarian Plain.

 The party is good friends with the Fourth Way Party, which is led by two birds (they profit from the partnership by being protected from a potential Cat Party).
 The only dispute they quarrel about is the abolition of bird flu, which Fourth Way demands and Double-tailed Dog criticises, as they consider viruses to be just another dignified life form.
 The party has not yet registered as an official party and instead devotes its efforts to street art all over Hungary.